Flagsmith/flagsmith/docs/docs/advanced-use/edge-proxy.md

 ## Architecture

-The standard Flagsmith architecture is very simple:
+The standard Flagsmith architecture:

 ![Image](/img/edge-proxy-existing.png)

-With the proxy added to the mix, things are still simple; they are just lower latency!
+With the proxy added to the mix:

 ![Image](/img/edge-proxy-proxy.png)